Sustainability

 Cases of employees providing nursing care for their parents are expected to increase in the future, as Japan's declining birthrate and aging population progress.
 Ensuring that these employees can balance work with providing nursing care for their family members has become an important issue.
 To that end, we have established systems that give consideration to the unpredictable nature of nursing care in terms of the necessary time and duration.
 For example, employees can make use of the reduced working hours system as many times as they need as long as they are providing nursing care.
 In this way, we have set up an environment where employees can continue to work with peace of mind while providing nursing care.
 We also provide support from a cultural perspective, including holding seminars to promote knowledge of nursing care and understanding of our nursing care systems, setting up a consultation desk that employees can seek consultation on issues they face in providing nursing care, and launching Wakaru Kaigo Biz, a service that provides information on nursing care that can be viewed at any time.

 We have introduced a reduced working hours system for employees dealing with a personal illness.
 Through this system and other efforts, we support employees in balancing work and medical treatment, including employees diagnosed with cancer and those undergoing fertility treatments.
-In FY2022, we held a seminar on balancing work and cancer treatment for not only employees diagnosed with the disease but also their supervisors and families.
 Furthermore, although separate from personal illnesses, we held a seminar on women's health in FY2023, as we did in FY2022, with the aim of having male employees better understand women's health issues, such as the physical and emotional uneasiness that occurs during menstruation.
 We also are working to enhance literacy of women's health within our training for newly appointed managers.

 Determining the Status of Groupwide Labor Management

 The Teijin Group carries out regular surveys on labor management at Group companies.
 We identify management issues in our Group personnel management system and implement effective measures as required, particularly from the viewpoint of labor corporate social responsibility (CSR).
-Survey forms are sent to 31 Group companies in Japan and 67 overseas, every year.
 From the survey, we obtain data on basic labor CSR indicators.
 After amendments to labor-related laws or if otherwise needed, the Teijin Group reviews the labor management status, employment rules, and personnel systems of all Group companies in Japan.
 Since labor laws and regulations differ from country to country, with regard to overseas Group companies, we conduct surveys of basic items, and also implement additional surveys on the human resource system and salary systems, as necessary.

 Survey items (Group companies in Japan)